arjinmc/OpenExpress/README.md

 # OpenExpress
 A open source application for search express infomation.<br>
-Especially for China express,it maybe work so slow if u are not in China.<br>
+Especially for Chinese expresses,it maybe work so slow if u are not in China.<br>

 ![image](https://github.com/arjinmc/OpenExpress/blob/master/OpenExpress/images/demo.png)